ricsanfre/pi-cluster/docs/_docs/argocd.md

 ArgoCD Helm application has the limitation that helm Values file must be in the same git repository as the Helm chart.

-Since all charts we want to deploy in the cluster belongs to third party repositories we could not use the values file option (values file will be in our repository and not in the 3rd party repository), and the parameters option will be not manageable since some of the charts contain lots of parameters.
+Since all charts we want to deploy in the cluster belongs to third party repositories, we could not use the values file option (values file will be in our repository and not in the 3rd party repository) and specifying all chart parameters within the Application definition is not manageable since some of the charts contain lots of parameters.

-As conclusion, this type of ArgoCD application is useless when deploying charts from third party repositories.

 As an alternative a Helm Umbrella Chart pattern can be used.
 Helm Umbrella chart is sort of a "meta" (empty) Helm Chart that lists other Helm Charts as a dependency ([subcharts](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/)).
 It consists of a empty helm chart in a repo directory containing only chart definition file (`Chart.yaml`), listing all subcharts, and its corresponding `values.yaml` file.